 - Sit on the floor or on a mat with your legs stretched out in front of you.
 Be comfortable but not too comfortable that you slouch.
 Keep the spine erect.

 - Bend the right knee and place it on the left thigh.

 - Repeat the same step with the other leg.

-- Next, place your hands on the knees in mudra position.
+- Next, place your hands on your knees in the mudra position.

-- Keep the head straight and spine erect.
+- Keep the head straight and the spine erect.

 - Hold and continue with gentle long breaths in and out.

 6. Savasana (Corpse Pose)